 Graduates will develop critical thinking and research skills to:

 Recent trends indicate exponential growth in the biotechnology, food and health care industries.
 The overlapping technologies of these fields support numerous applications regarding human health, both experimental and practical.
 This rapid growth has created a need for a skilled work force with appropriate training.
 Texas State University-San Marcos offers an MS degree in Human Nutrition to meet the needs of industry, the public sector, and academia.
-The program emphasizes aspects of food science, biotechnology, and human nutrition relevant to the promotion of health and the prevention and treatment of disease.
+The program emphasizes aspects of biotechnology, and human nutrition relevant to the promotion of health and the prevention and treatment of disease.
 The coursework includes lectures, seminar-style discussion, experience conducting research, and practical laboratory work using state of the art equipment and techniques.

 Non-thesis Option Students take 18 hours of electives chosen in consultation with graduate advisor.
 Any Texas State Graduate Minor may be chosen to fulfill elective hours.